Required Online Portfolio Submission

 Please visit the School of Art website to review the entire portfolio submission process.

-Visit SlideRoom to submit your portfolio to the School of Art.
+Visit SlideRoom to submit your portfolio to the School of Art after October 1.
 (This online portfolio service will allow you to upload, label, arrange and submit your portfolio electronically.)

-Early Decision applicants should upload their portfolios by November 1, and Regular Decision applicants should upload their portfolios by January 15.
+Early Decision applicants should upload their portfolios by November 1 and Regular Decision and Transfer applicants should upload their portfolios by January 15.

 For portfolio guidelines and online submission recommendations and FAQ, please review our portfolio review preparation and tips page.